-In the second edition of the private paper series, we entered the FMCG space and interviewed a packaging buyer for a large multinational.
+In the second edition of the private paper series, we entered the fast moving consumer goods (FMCG) space and interviewed a packaging buyer for a large multinational.
 Read the exclusive interview below.

 I am a buyer for a large FMCG company, headquartered in Europe.
 I decide what products we stock, negotiate prices, set retail prices and deliver a profit and loss statement, which I need to deliver throughout the year.